aptos-labs/aptos-core/developer-docs-site/docs/move/book/functions.md

 }
 ```

 [As mentioned above](#function-body), the function's body is an [expression block](./variables.md).
-The expression block can sequence various statements, and the final expression in the block will be the value of that block
+The expression block can be a sequence of various statements, and the final expression in the block will be the value of that block.

 ```move=
 fun double_and_add(x: u64, y: u64): u64 {